TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/tyk-ingress-controller.md

     acme.cert-manager.io/http01-edit-in-place: "true"
 ```

-Tyk ingress controller can then handle the acme challenge where cert-manager edits the ingress resource.
+Tyk ingress controller can then handle the acme challenge when cert-manager edits the ingress resource.

 ## Ingress Path Types